ludgergoeminne/MSqRobData/README.md

 To install MSqRob, go to:
 https://github.com/statOmics/MSqRob/

-When MSqRob is successfully installed, just enter the following commands in RStudio to install `MSqRobData`:
+When MSqRob is successfully installed, just enter the following command in RStudio to install `MSqRobData`:

 ~~~~
 devtools::install_github("statOmics/MSqRobData")